AhmedElbasha97/medicalkhealth-care/README.md

 - View an appointment list for patients and doctors to remind them.

 #### 6. Recommendation System:
-- Recommend the highest rated and reviewed doctors.
+- Recommend the highest-rated  and reviewed doctors.
 - View the best and newest blogs to read.
 - View the most used medications.

 #### 7. General Features:
-- Sign in and stay logged in/ Sign up for first time users.
+- Sign in and stay logged in/ Sign up for first-time  users.
 - Edit profile information.
 - Provide payment methods to charge the balance.
 - Search in any section of the app.